ZeroTier vs. Tailscale

 Both ZeroTier and Tailscale offer multiple pricing plans with several packages of features.
 These pricing plans are subject to change.

-Both products provide web-based dashboards from which to monitor and reconfigure the network.
+Both Tailscale and ZeroTier dashboards are web-based and allow users to monitor and reconfigure the network.

 The bottom line